Amay22/PyFolio/README.md

 ```

-2. install coffee if haven't done so already.
+Then install coffee if haven't done so already.

 ```
 sudo npm install -g coffee-script
 ```

-3. Install the requirement packages for PyFolio
+Install the requirement packages for PyFolio

 ```
 pip install –r requirments.txt